NLnetLabs/routinator/source/manual-page.rst

     Routinator.
 Specifically,  makes sure the local repository directory exists, and creates the TAL directory and fills it with the desired TALs.

-    For more information about TALs, see `Trust Anchor Locators`_ below.
+    For more information about TALs, see `TRUST ANCHOR LOCATORS`_ below.

     .. option:: -f, --force